Darkknight698/completehactoberin10min/Contributers.md

 name : Aashish
 Place : Delhi
-bio : studentin 12 class and know python and a little html,css
+bio : student of 12 class and know python and a little html